-PROCEDURE INSTITUTION WILL FOLLOW FOR SEXUAL ASSAULT EVIDENTIARY STANDARD SANCTIONS 2.
-3. 4.
-5. 6.
-7. 8.
-9. Institution will assess immediate safety needs of Complainant.
+1. Institution will assess immediate safety needs of Complainant.
+2. Institution will promptly discuss supportive measures with the Complainant, consider the Complainant's wishes regarding supportive measures, inform the Complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the Complainant the process for filing a formal complaint.
+3. Institution will provide the Complainant with access to medical care.
+4. Institution will assist the Complainant with contacting local police if they request and they will be provided with contact information for local police department.
+5. Institution will provide the Complainant with referrals to on-and off-campus mental health providers.
+6. Institution will provide an "Administrative No Contact" directive between both parties.
+7. Institution will provide an "Administrative No Contact Order" and/or "Criminal Trespass Warning Notice" to responding party, if deemed appropriate.
+8. Institution will provide a copy of the Sexual Misconduct Protocol to the Complainant and inform the Complainant regarding time frames for inquiry, investigation and resolution.
+10. Institution will inform the Complainant of the outcome of the investigation, whether or not the responding party will be administratively charged and what the outcome of the hearing is.
+11. Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation.
+PROCEDURE INSTITUTION WILL FOLLOW FOR SEXUAL ASSAULT EVIDENTIARY STANDARD SANCTIONS 3.
+4. 7.
+8. 9.
 Institution will promptly discuss supportive measures with the Complainant, consider the Complainant's wishes regarding supportive measures, inform the Complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the Complainant the process for filing a formal complaint.
-Institution will assist the Complainant with access to medical care.
+Institution will provide the Complainant with access to medical care.
 Institution will assist the Complainant with contacting local police if they request and they will be provided with contact information for local police department.
-Institution will provide the Complainant with referrals to on-and off- campus mental health providers.
-Institution will assess need to implement interim or long-term protective measures such aschanges in classes chedule, "No Contact" directive between both parties.
+Institution will provide the Complainant with referrals to on-and off-campus mental health providers.
+Institution will assess need to implement interim or long-term protective measures such as changes in class schedule, "No Contact" directive between both parties.
 Institution will provide an "Administrative No Contact Order" and/or "Criminal Trespass Warning Notice" to responding party, if deemed appropriate.
 Institution will provide a copy of the Sexual Misconduct Protocol to the Complainant and inform the Complainant regarding time frames for inquiry, investigation and resolution.
 Institution will inform the Complainant of the outcome of the investigation, whether or not the responding party will be administratively charged and what the outcome of the hearing is.
-Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation.
-The preponderance of the evidence standard.
-Warning or Reprimand Restitution Scholastic Penalties Disciplinary Probation Disciplinary Suspension Disciplinary Expulsion Disciplinary Expulsion Loss of Privileges Administrative Withdrawal Educational Disciplinary Sanctions Revocation of Admission and or Degree/Certificate Withholding Degree/Certificate No Trespass Order No Contact Order No Communication Order Withhold Official Records (Defined by the Disciplinary Action Section of the Student Handbook)
+Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based of the evidence standard.
+Restitution Scholastic Penalties Disciplinary Probation Disciplinary Suspension Disciplinary Expulsion Disciplinary Expulsion Disciplinary Expulsion Loss of Privileges Administrative Withdrawal Educational Disciplinary Sanctions Revocation of Admission and or Degree/Certificate Withholding Degree/Certificate No Trespass Order No Contact Order No Communication Order Withhold Official Records (Defined by the Disciplinary Action Section of the Student